-Data controllers are obliged to request for consent of the data subject at the time of acquiring data.
+Data controllers are obliged to request the consent of the data subject at the time of acquiring data.
 Data subjects can freely decide whether to grant consent or not.
 Data subjects are entitled to withdraw their consent at any time.
 Having said that data controllers can process the data based on legitimate reasons under the PDPL.

-Also, data subjects can demand their personal data to be erased, destructed or anonymised upon the disappearance of reasons which require the processing.
-Data subjects have also been granted with substantial rights to ensure that their personal data continue to be processed in accordance with the original purpose of the processing (for which consent was granted).
+Also, data subjects can demand their personal data be erased, destructed or anonymised upon the disappearance of reasons that require the processing.
+Data subjects have also been granted substantial rights to ensure that their personal data continue to be processed following the original purpose of the processing (for which consent was granted).